tachiyomiorg/website/src/help/guides/creating-backups.md

 You can transfer downloaded manga chapters from one version of **Tachiyomi** to another.

 ::: guide
-You can do this by going to <Navigation item="settings"/> → <Navigation item="settings_downloads"/> and then set the download directory to that of the download folder of your old **Tachiyomi**, then restore the backup.
+You can do this by going to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_downloads"/> and then set the download directory to that of the download folder of your old **Tachiyomi**, then restore the backup.
 :::

 ## Turning on auto-backups